NaveenReddy-Can/Mysql-backend/README.md

 # Mysql-backend
-it is my backend code for will project. rund son windows virtual machine
+it is my backend code for will project. rund son windows virtual machine.